 Generative AI in customer service: Use cases, benefits, and more

-As a customer service leader, you know this is true: customer expectations are steadily increasing.
+As a customer service leader, you don't need us to tell you that customer expectations are rising.
 They want more personalized service, faster responses, and a smooth experience on whatever support channel they choose.

 But while customer expectations are loftier than ever before, your resources don’t match up.
-You’re likely grappling with inadequate staffing, burned-out agents, or a lower budget — or maybe even a combination of all of the above.
+You’re likely grappling with inadequate staffing, burned-out agents, or a lower budget, and many teams are underserved by their tools.
+For example, recent research shows that 46% of European contact center agents still lack these self-scheduling capabilities, highlighting a gap in agent empowerment.

 Generative AI can streamline your operations, boost agent productivity, improve accuracy, and even enhance customer satisfaction.
 However, it’s not a panacea.
-And, those compelling advantages are balanced with plenty of concerns.
+And, those compelling advantages are balanced with plenty of concerns, especially when high-profile mistakes occur.
+For instance, Air Canada's chatbot provided incorrect refund information to a customer, and the airline was ultimately held liable for the error.

 The reality is that, while generative AI isn’t without its flaws, it’s here and it’s here to stay.
 It’s your responsibility to determine how to effectively and responsibly implement it on your customer service team.

 That starts with understanding generative AI — what it is, how it works, its potential use cases, and how you can best leverage AI technology alongside your human agents.
-Sound daunting?
-It doesn’t need to be.
+This might sound daunting, but it doesn't need to be.
 This guide covers what you need to know.

 What is generative AI in customer service?

-Those suggestions Gmail makes when you’re typing an email?
-That’s generative AI.
-The detailed response you get when you type a question into ChatGPT?
-That’s generative AI too.
+For example, the suggestions Gmail makes when you’re typing an email are a form of generative AI.
+Similarly, the detailed response you get when you type a question into ChatGPT is also generative AI.

 While it requires some human intervention in terms of feeding inputs or training AI systems, the main value proposition of generative AI is that, once that foundation is set, it’ll do the rest of the legwork and create something for you.